 Smart teams break this window into three distinct phases: health assessment at 90 days, deeper engagement at 60 days, and final conversations at 30 days.
 Each phase has a purpose, and feedback collection sits at the center of each.

-Reading the Room: The Data Signals That Predict Churn
+The Data Signals That Predict Churn

 Before you even send a survey, the data is already telling stories.
 The trick is knowing which ones matter.
+Here’s how leading SaaS teams systematically identify which customers are at risk of churning before renewal time:

 Asking the Right Questions: Pre-Renewal Feedback That Converts